TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-08-31-how-static-methods-kills-you-like-corona.md

 }
 ```

-Be sure to have all your services in your container, so they're available **when you need them.
+Be sure to have all your services in your container, so they're available **when you need them**.

 <br>